mattcwarner/USB_HID_PASSWORDS/README.md

     firstly it allows selection of a password on the oled using push button A to cycle through entries push button B causes decryption of corresponding password and entry into selected field on device

+ Current structure:
+  circuitpython on rp2040:
+    lib/
+      secrets.py has a bytestring of 16bytes
+      decrypter.py has all the helper funtions
+    /
+      code.py has the main script
+    /sd/
+      passwords.csv file must be added before first use